 People with a modest income have a vested interest in filing income tax.
 Many programs and benefits from the governments of New Brunswick and Canada could help qualifying individuals and families improve their financial status.
 This includes programs such as

 - You could qualify for the GST/HST Credit and the New Brunswick Harmonized Sales Tax Credit.
+The full credit is provided to New Brunswickers with a family income of less than $35,000 per year.

 - Adults and children with a disability could be eligible for a non-refundable tax credit which reduces the amount of income tax they may have to pay.